nuclearcat/cedarkey/README.md

 # Q&A
 * Q: What is Blinker feature?
 * A: On key sign you will be asked for password, you should count blinks on dongle and enter number from 1 to 6.
 If answer is incorrect - dongle will lock down(ignore any further commands), keep blinking each second until you physically unplug it, and plug back.
 This is semi-replacement of "touch confirmation" as Blue Pill don't have hardware buttons.
+* Q: What is difference with gnuk?
+* A:
+⋅⋅* Cons: Not standards compliant in matters of communication with host, we use own protocol instead of smartcard/pgp ⋅⋅* Pros: You can use our key on guest PC without asking admin to install smartcard libraries and support, it just have to detect ACM device.
+Also we support from RSA-1024 to RSA-4096 and keys are encrypted by AES256, instead of AES128

 # Quickstart (under development)
 ## Required Hardware: